AmingAndrei/violence.website/content/database/locations/realspace/chromatican_city.md

 **Manifestation and Structure**

 The city emerged without prior warning at **coordinates 45.755° N, 21.232° E**, corresponding to the former Banat region of Eastern Europe.
 Its sudden appearance triggered **significant seismic activity** across the surrounding region.
-The origins of the city remain undetermined; however, its manifestation is widely theorized to be a direct consequence of Blackspace interference.
+The origins of the city remain undetermined; however, its manifestation is widely theorized to be a direct consequence of BLACKSPACE interference.

 The Chromatican City is constructed entirely from **shifted Blackstone**, including its architecture, infrastructure, and even minute urban details such as **signage, lighting, and street furniture**.
 The buildings are characterized by **monolithic, angular designs**, primarily **towering black skyscrapers** with a **glossy, obsidian-like sheen**.
 The layout of the city is **radially organized**, with wide boulevards and concentric transit corridors centring on **the Citadel**, located at the city's geometric and symbolic centre.
 Beneath the primary surface lies an expansive network known as the **Undercities**.